Last updated on 2026-04-08

 - Automation Engineer: Design and implement automated systems for manufacturing and production processes.

-- Control Systems Technician: Work on the installation and maintenance of control systems in industrial settings.
+- Control Systems Technician: Work on the design, installation, and maintenance of control systems in various industries.

-- Instrumentation Technologist: Specialize in the measurement and control of physical quantities in various industries.
+- Instrumentation Technologist: Specialize in the measurement and control of physical quantities such as pressure, temperature, and flow.

-These roles often involve collaboration with engineers and other technologists, ensuring that systems operate efficiently and effectively across diverse sectors such as manufacturing, energy, and resource management.
+These roles often involve collaboration with engineers and other professionals to ensure the effective operation of complex systems across diverse sectors, including manufacturing, energy, and resource management.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.